 Winthrop Professor Fiona Wood is a Plastic & Reconstructive Surgeon specialising in the field of burn care, trauma and scar reconstruction.
 Wood is the Director of the WA Burns Service of Western Australia and a Consultant Plastic Surgeon at Princess Margaret Hospital and Fiona Stanley Hospital.
 Her research through the Burn Injury Research Unit UWA and the Fiona Wood Foundation is focused on scarless healing.
 In bringing basic science to the bedside the aim is to build a unique capacity to facilitate direct research collaborations between researchers and practitioners across basic science, population health, clinical care and clinical outcomes.
 Fiona Wood has also been involved in a number of education and disaster response programmes associated with her interest in burns and has presented and published a variety of papers over the years.
 Fiona and Marie Stoner, co-founders of Clinical Cell Culture, now Avitamedical, won the 2005 Clunies Ross Award for their contributions to Medical Science in Australia.
 Wood received the honour of being named Australian of the Year in 2005.

-Lecturer in Ecology and Contemporary Performance at the Theatre Academy
+Ecology and Contemporary Performance at the Theatre Academy

 University of the Arts Helsinki